Lee Dugatkin

 Lee Alan Dugatkin is an evolutionary biologist, animal behaviorist and historian of science at the University of Louisville.
 His research includes work on the evolution of cooperation, the evolution of altruism, the evolution of aggression, the evolution of culture, the process of domestication, the evolution of antibiotic resistance, the evolution of monozygotic twinning, social networks in nonhumans, and the role of natural history in 18th and 19th century America and Europe.
-Dr. Dugatkin's work has been cited in the literature more than 16,000 times.
+Dugatkin's work has been cited in the literature more than 16,000 times.

 Education

 Dugatkin graduated from Stuyvesant High School in 1980: his classmates that year included physicists Brian Greene and Lisa Randall and cultural historian M.G.
 Sheftall.
 He earned his B.A. from Binghamton University in 1984, his M.S. from SUNY Albany, working with Jerram Brown in 1987, and his Ph.D. at Binghamton University under the supervision of David Sloan Wilson in 1991.

 Books

 Dugatkin is the author of Principles of Animal Behavior, currently in its fifth edition.
 Together with Carl Bergstrom he is author of Evolution (WW Norton, 2023), a textbook now in its third edition.

-One of his most noted works, co-authored with Russian geneticist Lyudmila Trut, is How to Tame a Fox and Build a Dog (University of Chicago Press, 2017), which discusses Dmitry Belyayev and Lyudmila Trut's work on domesticating the silver fox.
-The New York Times Book Review called it "part science, part Russian fairy tale, and part spy thriller.".
-Forbes Magazine told readers "If you read only two biology books this year, this [How to Tame a Fox] is one of those two that you simply must read."
+Dugatkin co-authored How to Tame a Fox and Build a Dog (University of Chicago Press, 2017) with Russian geneticist Lyudmila Trut.
+How to Tame a Fox and Build a Dog discusses Dmitry Belyayev and Lyudmila Trut's work on domesticating the silver fox.
+The New York Times Book Review called it "part science, part Russian fairy tale, and part spy thriller".
+Forbes Magazine told readers "If you read only two biology books this year, [How to Tame a Fox] is one of those two that you simply must read."

-Dr. Dugatkin is also the author of: